Global R&D trends in Surgical & Intervention Simulation

 One of the established training methods is based on interactive multimedia applications where the trainee interacts visually with the system in order to learn the necessary steps involved in certain surgical procedures.
 Nevertheless, it is still inadequate for providing effective training on basic surgical skills.
 This is largely due to the difficulty of imitating surgical procedures by using the Two-Dimensional (2D) CBT systems that have limited immersion, physical control, and interaction (1).

 Additive manufacturing and 3D scanning are contributing significantly to the advancement of computer-based training.
-Specifically, in surgical simulation are becoming a key technology for surgery planning and improving surgical outcomes.
+Specifically, surgical simulation is becoming a key technology for surgery planning and improving surgical outcomes.
 Also, Virtual Reality and Augmented Reality are emerging technologies in healthcare education and, although there are still limited randomized studies comparing its impact with the standard methods, some authors already suggest the importance of these technologies in improving patients' quality of care.

 - Medical procedure specialized companies: These ones are producing products for small amounts of clinical areas.
 For example, SimuVasc is just specialized in vascular procedures or Synbone is specialized in the production of bone models.

 - Generalists: These ones are producing products for all the clinical areas.
-They offer large portfolios of products with less focus on the specialization.
+They offer large portfolios of products with less focus on specialization.

 - Other approaches: These ones are producing products out of medical training or other approaches.
 For example, Medical X is specialized in military medical training, or Laerdal is specialized in experiential training.